adrianrudnik/ablegram/website/docs/search/mapping-type/fulltext.md

 - `+field:foo` will match all documents that have a value of `field` that contains the word `foo` or something similar.
 - `+field:*` will match all documents that have a value of `field` that contains any word.
-- field:"foo bar"` will give a higher score to matches of documents with a value of `field` that contain the exact phrase `foo bar`.
+- `+field:"foo bar"` will give a higher score to matches of documents with a value of `field` that contain the exact phrase `foo bar`.